 - 4 to 5 tablespoons sugar or raw sugar – add as required

-- ½ teaspoon cardamom powder or 4 to 5 green cardamoms crushed in a mortar-pestle
+- ½ teaspoon green cardamom powder or 4 to 5 green cardamoms crushed in a mortar-pestle

 - ½ tablespoon raisins

-- 3 to 4 saffron strands for garnish – optional
+- 3 to 4 strands of saffron – for garnish, optional

 - Rinse the sabudana pearls until the water runs clear of the starch.